 Hear students explain what they gain from their time in Israel.

-You may study at any number of institutions, including The Hebrew University of Jerusalem, Rothenberg International School of Hebrew University, Beit Midrash Elul, the Pardes Institute of Jewish Studies, the Conservative Yeshiva and the HUC Israel Rabbinic Program.
+You may study at any number of institutions, including The Hebrew University of Jerusalem, Rothberg International School of Hebrew University, Beit Midrash Elul, the Pardes Institute of Jewish Studies, the Conservative Yeshiva and the HUC Israel Rabbinic Program.

 A co-curricular program gives you various ways to learn about the forces shaping Israeli society today.
 Two primary units are built around a series of mifgashim, or site visits, that include dialogues, tours, films, lectures and personal encounters.